TypeScriptPlayground/ANSI/README.md

 # ANSI
-ANSi escape codes library written in TypeScript for Deno.
+ANSI escape codes library written in TypeScript for Deno.